puppetlabs/trapperkeeper/documentation/Built-in-nREPL-Service.md

 The `nrepl` section in a _Trapperkeeper_ configuration file specifies all the settings needed to start up an `nREPL` server attached to _Trapperkeeper_.

+## `boostrap.cfg`

+By default, the nrepl service is not put into your application's `bootstrap.cfg`.
+If you want to use this service, add `puppetlabs.trapperkeeper.services.nrepl.nrepl-service/nrepl-service` to your `bootstrap.cfg` and enable it in your config.

 ## `enabled`

 The `enabled` flag is a boolean value, which can be set to either `"true"` or `"false"`.
 When this is set to true, the `nREPL` server will start and accept connections.
 If this value is not specified then `enabled=false` is assumed.